 So what about the third person in the ring, the referee?
 What role does he play in all of this?

 Black Terry, on this occasion, was playing the role commonly known in Mexico as a "heel ref".
 Silver King was a heel, so Black Terry does certain little things to help the "rudo" or heel have an advantage, in this case, counting slow so that maybe Silver King would kick out.
-He continues to urge Silver King to get up, and yet, he’s unresponsive.
+He continued to urge Silver King to get up, and yet, he’s unresponsive.
 Was he even breathing at this point?
 When a wrestler goes limp for several minutes, is it not reason enough to stop the match?
 Was there negligence on behalf of referee Black Terry by allowing the match to continue?

 Should wrestling indeed have more qualified referees with perhaps some medical training?
 But where does his "real" authority begin and when is he just there to count to three and raise the winner’s arm?